0xCUB3/Redford/README.md

 ## 🛠️ How to Install

-At the moment, Winston hasn't made its grand appearance on the App Store.
+At the moment, Redford hasn't made its grand appearance on the App Store.
 But worry not!
-Here's how you can get your hands on Winston:
+Here's how you can get your hands on Redford:
-*Please note, Winston's minimum version is now iOS 17.*
+*Please note, Redford's minimum version is now iOS 17.*

-1. **TestFlight**: Take part in Winston's journey by joining our TestFlight [here](https://testflight.apple.com/join/3UF8bAUN).
+1. **TestFlight**: Take part in Redford's journey by joining our TestFlight [here](https://testflight.apple.com/join/3UF8bAUN).
 Be aware that this could be full or unavailable due to TestFlight's occasional downtimes.

-2. **Sideloading**: Employ [Sideloadly](https://sideloadly.io/) or a sideloading method of your preference to install the Winston IPA directly.
-Grab the IPA file from our [releases](https://github.com/lo-cafe/winston/releases/latest) page!
+2. **Sideloading**: Employ [Sideloadly](https://sideloadly.io/) or a sideloading method of your preference to install the Redford IPA directly.
+Grab the IPA file from our [releases](https://github.com/lo-cafe/Redford/releases/latest) page!

-## 🎁 Make Winston Better (Contribution)
+## 🎁 Make Redford Better (Contribution)

-We open our arms to all those who wish to make Winston even better.
-If you'd like to contribute, kindly create a pull request based on the ['alpha'](https://github.com/lo-cafe/winston/tree/alpha) branch for seamless integration.
+We open our arms to all those who wish to make Redford even better.
+If you'd like to contribute, kindly create a pull request based on the ['alpha'](https://github.com/lo-cafe/Redford/tree/alpha) branch for seamless integration.
 We eagerly look forward to your ideas and innovations!

 ## 🔗 Handy Links